Krysl/v8-docs/README.md

 This project is intended to be an up-to-date reference for developers using the [Google v8](http://code.google.com/p/v8/) api.
 The reference is automatically created by [doxygen](http://www.stack.nl/~dimitri/doxygen/).

+Current v8 version of this doc is 7.2.502.16

 **This is not the official v8 repository.
 The v8 is not ours, it's an open-source project developed by Google.**